 There are many French providers of internet (as well as phone and TV) services including electronic retailer Darty www.dartybox.com and Neuf Telecom (which is one of the largest alternatives to France Telecom) and adsl.sfr.fr.

 What to do when you have problems with your Internet access in France

 Internet access problems can be at best frustrating and at worst costly.
-If you have an issue with connection where it has already been working fine first check your router to make sure the internet connection or service is still working.
-Make sure the ADSL light is on – if it’s flashing this may indicate an issue with connection (also if the light is not green).
-In the event that rebooting doesn’t resolve the issue, call your internet provider for help – they should be able to test the line.
-Be aware that if you call the English speaking helpline for Orange France, they may pass you on to a technical engineer – not all of them speak French.
-If you have a Live Box internet connection with Orange France and it is faulty – you’ll need to take it to your nearest Orange shop and swap it (if it is still within the 12 month warranty period) or buy a new one.
+If you have an issue with connection where it has already been working fine first, check your router to make sure the internet connection or service is still working.
+Make sure the ADSL light is on.
+If it’s flashing this may indicate an issue with connection (also if the light is not green).
+In the event that rebooting doesn’t resolve the issue, call your internet provider for help.
+They should be able to test the line.
+If you have a Live Box internet connection with Orange France and it is faulty, you’ll need to take it to your nearest Orange shop and swap it (if it is still within the 12 month warranty period) or buy a new one.

 For more information on setting up a telephone in France.